 Notion is particularly strong in its combination of structure and flexibility: it offers a clear and uncluttered interface without getting lost in countless formatting options.
 Compared to Confluence, its use is more intuitive, nicer and somehow also lower-threshold.

 Notion can do a lot, but not everything.
 It won't completely replace tools like Google Sheets, Miro or Pitch for us, but that's not what it's intended for.
-We see Notion as our digital brain - but not as our entire body.
-It organizes our knowledge, helps with documentation and facilitates collaboration, but specialized tools for design, planning or technical implementation remain.
+We see Notion as our digital brain – but not as our entire body.
+It organises our knowledge, helps with documentation and facilitates collaboration, but specialised tools for design, planning or technical implementation remain.

 In our opinion, the aforementioned integration of other tools is also still a shortcoming.
 In an ideal notion, Figma could be integrated smoothly to collect feedback, etc. However, as long as even the integration of files and images still appears to have room for improvement, Notion remains primarily the hub from which links to other tools are created.

 The powerful databases are our absolute favorite feature.
-They may seem complex or even intimidating at first - but after the first few experiments, they open up a universe of possibilities.
-They allow us to display data and content in different views in any use case - whether as a table, Kanban board or list.
-We use them to organize projects, customer information, editorial plans and much more.
+While they might seem complex or even intimidating at first, after initial experimentation, they open up a universe of possibilities.
+They allow us to display data and content in various views for any use case – whether as a table, Kanban board, or list.
+We use them to organise projects, customer information, editorial plans, and much more.
+We employ them for various applications:

 Project overviews: for the entire team